 Your decision checklist:

 What cuts are available?
-Can you swap bone in for boneless or this cut for that cut? (yes – click here for more details)
+Can you swap bone-in for boneless or this cut for that cut? (yes – click here for more details about pork)

-Can you freeze some for use in casseroles, stir fry, soup, salads, sandwiches?
+Can you freeze some to use in casseroles, soup, salads, sandwiches?

 As we head into grilling season, here are a few ideas that will spice things up but keep heat out of the kitchen, along with some year ’round favorites.
 You can put everything you buy to delicious use.
 The biggest question is, what will you make first?

 Cook’s Illustrated Meat Book – Pork Cuts: A Visual Guide (includes shopping tips)